airayzing/Help-Docs-v2/eleapi-resource-center/how-eleapi-works/bot-management/create-new-bot/whatsapp-bot-creation-with-manual-onboarding/subscribe-wa-webhook-with-chatbotworld.md

   WhatsApp account
 ---

-# 🔗 Subscribe WA webhook with EleAPI
+# 🔗 Subscribe WA webhook with eleapi

 This document will guide you through the step-by-step process of subscribing to a webhook for your WhatsApp account on the Meta dashboard.
 By following these instructions, you can receive messages and notifications via the webhook.